Devica2000/Identification-of-mammogram-mass-as-benign-or-malignant/README.md

 Accuracy of decision trees without K-Fold validation: 75.25% Accuracy of decision trees with K-Fold validation: 76.75% Accuracy of random forest with K-Fold validation: 77.22%

+The second algorithm used is SVM.
+Used the SVM algorithm for different kernels.
+Accuracy with 'rbf' kernel = 80.12%
+Accuracy with 'linear' kernel = 79.64%
+Accuracy with 'sigmoid' kernel = 73.51%
+Accuracy with 'poly' kernel = 79.27%